Dave Leitao

 David Antonio Leitao Jr. (born May 18, 1960) is an American professional basketball coach who is the head coach for City Reapers of Overtime Elite (OTE).
-He has previously been the head coach of the Maine Red Claws of the NBA Development League, the University of Virginia, and his alma mater; Northeastern University.
+He has previously been the head coach of the Maine Red Claws of the NBA Development League, DePaul University, the University of Virginia, and his alma mater; Northeastern University.
 He was named the 2006–07 Atlantic Coast Conference Coach of the Year by the Associated Press, but finished at 10th and 11th place in the conference during his final two years with the Virginia Cavaliers.
 He resigned as the Virginia basketball coach on March 18, 2009.
 Leitao is Cape Verdean American.
 He was the first coach of African descent to coach any varsity sport in University of Virginia history.

 Biography

 Playing career

 The 6'7" forward was recruited by Jim Calhoun to play basketball at Northeastern University.
 From 1978 to 1982 Leitao played at Northeastern, where he averaged 6.0 points and 5.4 rebounds per game.
-The teams made it to the NCAA tournament twice, and posted an overall 79-34 record.
-Leitao is a member of the Omicron chapter of Iota Phi Theta fraternity.
+The teams made it to the NCAA tournament twice, and posted an overall 79–34 record.
+Leitao is a brother of the Omicron chapter of Iota Phi Theta fraternity.